MicrosoftDocs/learn/learn-pr/wwl-data-ai/implement-cicd-in-fabric/includes/5-automate-cicd-using-fabric-apis.md

 - [Deployment pipelines REST APIs](rest/api/fabric/core/deployment-pipelines)
 - [Git REST APIs](rest/api/fabric/core/git)

+## Use the Fabric REST APIs for CI/CD to automate processes
-Some things you can use the Fabric REST APIs to do are:
+Some examples of things you can use the Fabric CI/CD REST APIs for are:

 - Commit the changes made in the workspace to the connected remote branch.
 - Update the workspace with commits pushed to the connected branch.